gatsbyjs/gatsby/docs/blog/2019-02-07-pragmatic-lessons-from-converting-to-react-hooks/index.md

 Hooks bring many benefits to React functional components.
 Specific benefits include:

-- Abstracting logic with custom Hooks over render props for reduced syntax and elements in devTools
+- Abstracting logic with custom Hooks over render props for reduced syntax and elements in DevTools
 - Improved ability to share logic across components
 - Ability to call `useState` without the need for state updater functions if referencing the current version of state
 - Encapsulating side effects into their own function by area of concern